Find the term you need

 A PBX system delivered as a service over the internet — no on-site hardware needed.
 Euphoria's Cloud PBX combines powerful calling features with local and long-distance services.

-See how Euphoria uses thisConference Bridge
+See how Euphoria uses thisCodec

 Conference Bridge